UPPMAX/HPC-python/docs/batch.rst

 - Submit batch script with ``sbatch <my-python-script.sh>``

-Batch scripts are traditionally prefixed with ``.sh`` or ``.batch``, but it is not necessary.
-You can name them as you want, as long as you can easily recognize them.
+Common file extension for batch scripts are ``.sh`` or ``.batch``, but they are not necessary.
+You can choose any name that makes sense to you.

 Example Python batch scripts
 ----------------------------